mvolkmann/blog/src/web-dev-tips.md

 JavaScript code can also modify the values of CSS variables using the `setProperty` method.
 This updates the use of all CSS properties that reference them.

+TODO: What is the difference between getProperty and getPropertyValue?
+TODO: Why does setProperty exist, but not setPropertyValue?

 In the example below the CSS variable `--color` is initially set to "red" and used to set the CSS `color` property of `p` elements.